Aldwyth: Career and work

 A major one-person exhibition organized by Mark Sloan appeared at the Ackland Art Museum (2009), the Halsey Institute of Contemporary Art (2009-2010), and the Telfair Museum of Art (2010).
 Its catalogue includes essays by Sloan, Rosamond Purcell, and an appendix by the artist that serves as a sort of concordance, listing, among other content, the well-over 100 artists and works whose eyes are seen in Casablanca (classic version), as well as the contents of the 26 collaged cigar boxes that comprise Encyclopædia (2000): found objects sorted alphabetically by box.
 Numerous other one-person exhibitions include ones at the Milliken Gallery, Converse College, Spartanburg, SC (1996), the Sumter County Gallery of Art (2014), 701 Center for Contemporary Art, Columbia SC (2016), the Morris Museum of Art, Augusta (2016), and the NC State Gregg Museum of Art & Design (2023).
 In addition to dozens in South Carolina and around the southeast, Aldwyth's work has appeared in group exhibitions in New York (including at Alan Stone Gallery and Francis M. Naumann Fine Art), Colorado, Connecticut, and Washington, DC.
 Three illustrations of Aldwyth's Casablanca (Classic Version) appeared in Harper's Magazine, August, 2010.
 A 2021 documentary film about the artist, Aldwyth: Fully Assembled, produced by Olympia Stone, premiered on South Carolina Public Television in March 2022.

-A large retrospective curated by Mark Sloan began February 2nd, 2023 at the Gregg Museum of Art and Design.
-The exhibit, titled “This is Not: Aldwyth in Retrospect” showed a spans of nearly seventy years of Aldwyth’s work, beginning with photography and moving through her experimental painting, assemblage, and collage work.
+A large retrospective curated by Mark Sloan began February 2, 2023 at the Gregg Museum of Art and Design.
+The exhibit, titled "This is Not: Aldwyth in Retrospect" showed a spans of nearly seventy years of Aldwyth's work, beginning with photography and moving through her experimental painting, assemblage, and collage work.
 A catalog was published to coincide with the Exhibit, bearing the same title.
-“This is not: Aldwyth in Retrospect” premiered at the Gregg Museum of Art and Design, spanning from February 2nd to October 7, 2023 before it moved to Greenville County from May 1, 2024 to July 28, 2024.
+"This is not: Aldwyth in Retrospect" premiered at the Gregg Museum of Art and Design, spanning from February 2 to October 7, 2023 before it moved to the Greenville County Museum of Art from May 1, 2024 to July 28, 2024.
 The exhibition was on view at the Coastal Discovery Museum from October 16 to March 23, 2025.

+Death

+Aldwyth died in a hospice facility near Hilton Head Island on April 10, 2026, at the age of 90.